 If you travel, you can pan for gold at the beach!
 And, if you live close to the ocean, you are already one step closer to finding a possible jackpot.
 The best time to search for hidden treasure is with very low tides.

 And by digging a little bit, you stand the chance of finding black sand which boosts your chances of finding gold and other treasure…

 5) Those Beautiful Warmer Months

 When to go gold panning is best ventured into during the warmer months we have to say!!
 Going panning for gold in the colder months is no fun!
 You freeze to death, the heavens open and its just plain old wet, cold and miserable.

 The Gold Prospectors Association Of America is a treasure trove of useful information and can answer any question you may have.
 I highly recommend you take a look at their comprehensive site today.

 Remember gold panning is a great hobby and a fantastic way to spend the time outdoors on a sunny day.
 You can go and look for gold any time when the weather is warm and the day is bright.
 Gold panning is a great way to socialize with other panners, train your patience and possibly find some valuable nuggets from time to time.

-When Thinking About Going Gold Panning- Expect The Unexpected …
+When To Go Gold Panning- Expect The Unexpected …

 To get the most out of panning for gold, you can always remember you never know when you will find the gold…or the treasure revealed… they can be anywhere and turn up in the least expected place.
-And, as the practice shows, most of the times the flash of find comes when you least expect it.
-That’s why you’re best to focus on treating the experience of panning on a great day as a reward in itself.
+And, as the practice shows, most times the flash and fun of the find comes when you least expect it.
+That’s why you’re best to focus on treating the experience of when to go gold panning as a great day out and time to enjoy being outdoors.
 Enjoy having fun and being outside in beautiful surroundings, even sharing with friends or new friends you have just met…